jamescarruthers/PlotteRXY/Hardware/EndCap_Options/readme.md

 ## End Cap Options

-For a standard build you want to use the 4 x plain end cap.
+For a standard build you want to use the 4 x plain end caps.

 For a 4WD build where you have motors at either end then choose either hole or XH.
 Depending on how you want to route your wires, you might want to use a mix of the plain and the end cap with XH or holes.